-I want to first point out the air fryer I used which was a XL Air Fryer by Cozyna (5.8qt).
+I want to first point out the old air fryer I had used was a XL Air Fryer by Cozyna (5.8qt).
 It wasn’t very expensive but it did have a large basket which is necessary to roast a turkey breast or chicken.

 If you have a smaller air fryer

 I know there are all kinds of air fryers out there.
 If your basket won’t fit a whole turkey breast you can try to split the breast in half.
 Or you can try to just use turkey pieces.
 The cooking time will probably be less but it’s doable.

 A brine is simply a salt and water solution that you soak your turkey in to keep it moist and to add a bit of flavor.
 Because turkey is such a lean meat it can get dry and tough and the brine helps with that.
 Learn more about brining turkeys here.